-What's Growin' On 6/24/06: Spiderwort!
-An Easy to Grow Flowering Perennial that Attracts Butterflies
+Spiderwort!
+A Beautiful, Easy to Grow Flowering Perennial that Attracts Butterflies and Other Pollinators

 Realization Of The Day:

 I love spiderwort.
-The cheerful flowers open up early in the morning, so they are often one of the first things I see when I step outside.
+The cheerful flowers open up early in the morning, so they're often one of the first things I see when I step outside.

-I highly recommend spiderwort for anyone who loves plants that require virtually no maintenance, flower for weeks and weeks, survive crazy weather fluctuations including extreme heat and cold, and can mysteriously pop up 100 feet from where originally planted.
-(I never did get around to moving those three extremely healthy clumps that appeared in one of the mini greenhouse raised beds in the garden, but the flowers are gorgeous.)
+I highly recommend spiderwort for anyone who loves growing plants that require virtually no maintenance, flower for weeks, survive crazy weather fluctuations including extreme heat and cold, and can mysteriously pop up 100 feet from where originally planted.
+(I never did get around to moving those three extremely healthy clumps that appeared in one of the mini greenhouse raised beds in the garden, but the flowers are beautiful.)

-My first spiderwort plants were given to me when I lived at Windridge Farm by a 76-year-old gardening neighbor who dug them up from her garden (this is the very best way to get plants).
-The ones in my current were dug up and brought over from Windridge six years ago.
+My first spiderwort plants were given to me when I moved to my first Missouri farm back in 1995 by a 76-year-old gardening neighbor who dug them up from her garden.
+This is the best way to get plants because they're already acclimated to your growing conditions.
+The spiderwort I have now was dug up and brought with me when I moved to this farm in 2000.

 Pollinators also love spiderwort, and planting some is a great way to attract them to your garden.

-They also have a tendency (at least in my garden) to fall over due to high winds and heavy thunderstorms (and possibly dog attack, though I haven't caught them in the act yet).
+The mature plants also have a tendency, at least in my garden, to fall over due to high winds and heavy thunderstorms—and possibly dog attack, though I haven't caught them in the act yet.
+2011 update: dogs, donkeys, cats, and chickens have all been busted knocking down the spiderwort, and yet year after year it continues to spread and thrive.

 And finally. . .